-What to expect from the Live Aid musical ‘Just For One Day’
+Everything to know about Live Aid musical ‘Just For One Day’

-The new musical based on the events of Live Aid starts performances at the Old Vic in 2024.
+The new musical based on the events of Live Aid premiered at the Old Vic in 2024.
 Discover the real story behind the musical with our guide.

-We can be heroes next spring with the exciting new show Just for One Day about the day that music brought the world together.
-Yes, it’s the Live Aid musical, written by John O’Farrell and directed by Luke Sheppard, which will have its world premiere at London’s Old Vic in January 2024.
+We can be heroes with the return of exciting new show Just for One Day about the day that music brought the world together.
+Yes, it’s the Live Aid musical, written by John O’Farrell and directed by Luke Sheppard, which had its world premiere at London’s Old Vic in January 2024 and now heads to the West End.

 What is Live Aid?